THE HAPPIEST MAN IN BABYLON

 Bobby continued to say the 'generation of new species' part of Darwin's Theory is also shown to be improbable by the fact that physical particles and systems, when left alone, tend to dissipate rather than to organize.
-Entropy does not favor the generation of new species.
+Entropy does not favor such a ‘generation of new species.’

 Bobby said that perhaps the most glaring flaw in the ‘random mutation’ evolution idea is the fact that complex new forms do not have survivable stages.
-Sudden massive development is not consistent with ‘random mutations.’
+“Intricate biological systems developing by chance don’t fit the facts,” he said.

-'Lamarck's Theory' states that changes in form can occur by willpower of the organism itself, and those changes can be perpetuated genetically.
+'Lamarck's Theory' states that changes in form can occur by the will power of the organism itself, and those changes can be perpetuated genetically.
 Giraffes wanted to reach tall trees, so willed their necks longer, and that trait perpetuated.
 Cheetahs wanted to run faster, so willed their bodies sleeker and more powerful for them and their progeny.
-Scientists a century ago discounted Lamarck's Theory by concluding that there is no proof that genetic changes can be individually willed or perpetuated genetically.
+Scientists a century ago discounted Lamarck's Theory, stating that there is no proof that genetic changes can be individually willed or perpetuated genetically.

 Science is evolving too.
 Will a new ‘generation of species’ theory be postulated?
-Will we evolve further?

 The ancient city of Babylon flourished in various forms from 3000 BC for 2000 years.
 It was located between the Euphrates and Tigris rivers, in what is now Iraq.